FugerZuer/dumper/README.md

 # L3 Dumper

-Script to dump L3 CDM from any rooted Android phone.
+Script to dump L3 CDM from any rooted Android device.

 ## Things to remember

 Does not work on Android 11+.
-On lower Android version you need to check your device Widevine Security Level (to check use application [DRM Info](https://play.google.com/store/apps/details?id=com.androidfung.drminfo)).
+On other Android versions you need to check your device Widevine Security Level (to check use application [DRM Info](https://play.google.com/store/apps/details?id=com.androidfung.drminfo)).
 Make sure Security Level is L3.
 If it's L1, you need to install a Magisk module called [liboemcrypto-disabler](https://github.com/umylive/liboemcrypto-disabler).

 ## Usage